aserto-dev/aserto-go/README.md

 In addition to the general `WithIdentityMapper`, `WithPolicyMapper`, and `WithResourceMapper`, the HTTP middleware provides a set of helper methods that can replace custom user-defined mappers in common use-cases:

-* *`WithIdentityFromHeader(header string)`*: Attaches a mapper that retrievs the caller's identity from the specified HTTP header.
+* *`WithIdentityFromHeader(header string)`*: Attaches a mapper that retrieves the caller's identity from the specified HTTP header.

 * *`WithPolicyPath(path string)`*: Uses the specified policy path in all authorization requests.